SkyTruth/CrowdProjects/Data/FrackFinder/PA/README.md

 Tasks were loaded with the `createTasks.py` utility, which can be found in the [pybossa_tools](https://github.com/skytruth/pybossa_tools) repository.
-The installation procedure is as follows:
+The upload command is as follows:

 >       $ createTasks.py \
 >           -v -q 3 -n 3 -c \